 To help us develop some helpful guidelines, we asked Stephanie Blake with Creativebug for her insights.
-She was part of a team at Future US that organized a fun I Love Yarn flash mob last year in San Francisco’s Union Square Park.
+She was part of a team that organized a fun I Love Yarn flash mob in San Francisco’s Union Square Park.
 Check out the I Love YARN Day video of that event on YouTube.

 WHEN to Meet Up

-I Love Yarn Day is on the third Saturday of October (10/17 this year) and it’s the perfect day to plan a flash mob, although that weekend could work as well.
+I Love Yarn Day is on the third Saturday of October and it’s the perfect day to plan a flash mob.
 It’s the time of day that takes some thought.

-Stephanie and her group decided to gather at Friday lunchtime last year on I Love Yarn Day.
-In the spirit of flash mobs, meet ups are relatively brief, fun gatherings and the lunchtime format was the perfect option to get people out of the office.
+Stephanie and her group decided to gather at lunchtime on I Love Yarn Day.
+In the spirit of flash mobs, meet ups are relatively brief, fun gatherings and the lunchtime format was the perfect option to get people out of the house or office.

 WHERE to Meet Up